 Sleeping 16, Castello Cavica sits on the island’s south side and overlooks a natural canyon that provides a truly unforgettable view.
 Renovated to ensure total luxury both inside and out, the villa is surrounding by rural tranquillity (and is actually located in the UNESCO World Heritage site at Val di Noto) and some pretty unique wildlife – if you’re lucky, you might even bump into a porcupine or two!
 You’re also conveniently close to a number of great family-friendly beaches and the beautiful Baroque town of Modica, and seeing as the villa even offers guests complimentary bicycles you can pedal off to contemplate, appreciate and enjoy everything the Sicilian surroundings have to offer.

-Close to Mount Etna towards the Eastern side of Sicily, Villa Visso (which sleeps up to six people) enjoys commanding views over the volcano itself and the Gulf of Catania, and comes with truly sumptuous interiors in the Liberty style.
+Don't fret about where to stay in Sicily on your wine holiday, because close to Mount Etna towards the Eastern side of Sicily, there's Villa Visso (which sleeps up to six people).
+Enjoy commanding views over the volcano itself and the Gulf of Catania and the truly sumptuous interiors in the Liberty style.
 It’s ideal for those who want to holiday in true opulence, and the 4,000sqm of manicured grounds only add to the dazzlingly luxurious effect.
 But it’s not all lounging around, as this villa offers the opportunity to enjoy a cookery class that’ll help you get to the heart of Sicilian cooking and the wine that goes with it!
 It’s doubly fitting property for wine aficionados too, as the ancient ‘Palmento’, which was formerly used to press grapes, now acts as a fitness and entertainment room.